OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/script_intro.md

 Conclusions - Jon
 -----------

-"So there we have it, 6 awesome stories from some talented researchers about the transformation that Open Source Software can have on your research practices.
-These tools have the potential to make your life as a researcher much easier, making your research more efficient, cost-effective, and transparent.
+"So there we have it, 6 awesome stories from some talented researchers about the transformation that Open Source Software can have on our research practices.
+These tools have the potential to make our lives as researchers much easier, making our research more efficient, cost-effective, and transparent.

-In the rest of this module, you will learn a little more about the principles and community behind Open Source Software, how to make your own good software for re-use, and also how to cite any software you use in your own research.
-As well as this, we have two practical tasks, that will help you firstly set up your own project in GitHub, and then how to archive this project in Zenodo.
+In the rest of this module, we will learn a little more about the principles and community behind Open Source Software, how to make our own good software for re-use, and also how to cite any software we use in our own research.
+As well as this, we have three practical tasks, that will help us firstly set up your own project in GitHub, and then how to archive this project in Zenodo, and finally how to integrate Git with the programming language, R.

-Hopefully, by the end of the module, you will be able to apply these skills and knowledge to make your daily activities as a researcher more efficient."
+Hopefully, by the end of the module, you will be able to apply these skills and knowledge to make your daily activities as a researcher more efficient.
+The next part of this module is just what is Open Source Software - enjoy!"

 ## Post-recording tasks